Kristin Booth

-Kristin Booth (born August 28, 1974) is a Canadian actress, born in Kitchener, Ontario.
-She graduated with Honours BFA from Ryerson Theatre School at Ryerson Polytechnic University in 1997.
+Kristin Booth (born August 28, 1974) is a Canadian actress.

+Early life

+Booth grew up in Kitchener, near the Shakespeare festival town of Stratford, Ontario.
+She made her professional acting debut when she was 12, playing an orphan in a summer stock production of Annie.

 Career

-Kristin Booth grew up in Kinkora, near the Shakespeare festival town of Stratford, Ontario.
-She made her professional acting debut when she was 12, playing an orphan in a summer stock production of Annie.
-Her first starring role in a movie came with the 2003 heist film Foolproof opposite Ryan Reynolds.
+Booth's first starring role in a movie came with the 2003 heist film Foolproof opposite Ryan Reynolds.
 In 2008 she made a breakthrough with two performances, as a desperate crack whore in This Beautiful City and a comic turn as part of an ensemble cast of Young People Fucking, for which she was given the Genie Award for best supporting actress.
 Starting in 2014, she appears in the Hallmark original movie series Signed, Sealed, Delivered as Shane McInerney, a techie postal employee.

 In 2018, Booth was one of four actresses who filed lawsuits against Albert Schulz, for sexual harassment allegations related to their time working with him at Soulpepper Theatre.